Press release and media coverages

 https://www.ucl.ac.uk/news/2012/sep/ready-steady-slow-why-top-sportsmen-might-have-more-time-ball

-Legendary Japanese baseball player, Tetsuharu Kawakami, said that the “ball slows down when about to hit it”.
-John McEnroe, a famous tennis player, has also said similar things.
-Inspired by these anecdotes, we show that this experience is not unique to the superstars.
-When the participants are preparing to move their hands to the target, visual processing towards the target increases, and the time if felt slowed down.
-This shows that the visual processing is not simply about processing of the input but is modulated by the state of the process to generate action.
+Legendary Japanese baseball player Tetsuharu Kawakami once remarked that the “ball slows down when about to hit it.”
+Similarly, renowned tennis player John McEnroe has described comparable experiences.
+Inspired by these anecdotes, our research demonstrates that this phenomenon is not unique to superstar athletes.
+When participants prepare to move their hands toward a target, their visual processing of the target intensifies, making time feel as though it has slowed down.
+This finding reveals that visual processing is not merely a passive response to sensory input but is influenced by the brain's preparation for action.
+This study, which uncovers the mechanism behind athletes’ experiences, garnered worldwide media attention.

 BBC